Atlantic slave trade: 16th, 17th, and 18th centuries

-During the first Atlantic slave trade system, most of the slavers were Portuguese, giving them a near-monopoly.
-The decisive Treaty of Tordesillas did not allow Spanish ships in African ports.
-Spain had to rely on Portuguese ships and sailors to bring slaves across the Atlantic.
+The first enslaved Africans arrived in continental North America in the 16th century, often with European explorers.
+They continued to arrive in limited numbers, not only from Africa but also from Europe, the Caribbean islands, and other Atlantic coastal regions.
+During the first Atlantic slave trade system, most of the slavers were Portuguese, giving Portugal a near-monopoly.
+The Treaty of Tordesillas did not allow Spanish ships in African ports.
+Spain relied on Portuguese ships and sailors to bring slaves across the Atlantic.
 From 1525, slaves were transported directly from the Portuguese colony of Sao Tomé across the Atlantic to Hispaniola.
-A burial ground in Campeche, Mexico, suggests enslaved Africans had been brought there not long after Hernán Cortés completed the subjugation of Aztec and Mayan Mexico in 1519.
-The graveyard had been in use from approximately 1550 to the late 17th century.
-In 1562, John Hawkins captured Africans in what is now Sierra Leone and took 300 people to sell in the Caribbean.
-In 1564, he repeated the process, this time using Queen Elizabeth's own ship, Jesus of Lübeck, and numerous English voyages ensued.
+A burial ground in Campeche, Mexico, suggests enslaved Africans had been brought there not long after Hernán Cortés completed the conquest of Aztec and Mayan Mexico in 1519.
+The graveyard was in use from 1550 to the late 17th century.
+According to Matthew Restall, by the late 1530s there were probably a thousand Blacks in greater Peru, and possibly twice that number by the mid-1540s.
+Despite the fact that the Spanish civil wars of the 1540s may have slowed imports of slaves and the emigration of Black auxiliaries from Panama, there were some 3,000 Blacks in Peru by the 1550s.